 Then the audacious adventure at Marseilles was not after all as great a failure as it first seemed to be!
 Of course there was little hope, Mr. Savarkar thought, of his being handed back to France; but at any rate the second important object he had at heart was fulfilled.
-The time being his romantic adventure and a diplomatic complication formed the foremost topic in the world press.
-That naturally made all inquire into India's struggle for freedom, the high-handedness with which the bureaucracy, and in the ultimate sense the British people, ruled her what her grievances were and what her claims.
+For the time being his romantic advauture and a diplomatic complication formed the foremost topic in the world press.
+That naturally made all inquire into India's struggle for freedom, the high-handedness with which the beauracracy, and in the ultimate sense the British people, ruled her, what her grievances were and what her claims.

-British attempts to tighten their hold on Savarkar and their refusal to deliver him to France only made the between contrast greater professions and practice, that a nation that ever boasted to have offered asylum to Mazzini and Garibaldi and posed as the staunchest champion of the oppressed and the struggle for political liberty all over the world should have suddenly turned a somersault and changed its code of political morals as soon as one those who were oppressed by themselves claimed that political liberty and demanded the protection of international law against their own interest, exposed the British Government to the ridicule of all Europe and America.
-From the remotest China to Egypt, all the world over, Mr. Savarkar's life and doings and photos were in demand and the papers openly comparing him with Mazzini and
+British attempts to tighten their hold on Savarkar and their refusal to deliver him to France only made the contrast greater between their professions and practices.
+That a nation that ever boasted to have offered asylum to Mazzini and Garibaldi and posed as the staunchest champion of the oppressed and the struggle for political liberty all over the world should have suddenly turned a somersault and changed its code of political morals as soon as one of those who were oppressed by themselves claimed that political liberty and demanded the protection of inter-national law against their own interest, exposed the British Government to the ridicule of all Europe and Ameri-

-Kossuth and Prince Kropotkin, supported the French demand to have him back.
-La Humanity and other French papers and leaders moved heaven and earth in French not to allow the question to be hushed up.
+AT LAST 1 ca. From the remotest China to Egypt, all the world over, Mr Savarkar's life and doings and photos were in demand and the papers, openly camparing him with Mazzini and Kossuth and Prince Kropotkin, supported the French demand to have him back.
+La Humanity and other French papers and leaders moved heaven and earth in France not to allow the question to be hushed up.
 But France and Germany were not on good terms.
 Rumours of a great war to come were thick in high circles and so France, afraid of Germany could not afford to displease her probable and powerful ally, England, on account of such an issue as that.
-This was the reason why France, a nation that otherwise is so sensitive on questions of national honour, agreed to refer the issue to arbitration and the matter was sent up to the Hague-to the highest International Court in the world.
+This was the reason why France, a nation that otherwise is so sensitive on questions of national honour, agreed to refer the issue to arbitration and the matter was sent up to The Hague-to the highest International Court in the world.
 To The Hague the Indian Revolutionists too hastened.
 A written statement, ending with an eloquent appeal to French honour, was written and smuggled out of his prison in India, by Mr. Savarkar reached their hands.
-They distributed copies of it to all nations and utilized the occasion to spread their propaganda, to relate the endless story of the wrongs and display the fetters that held their Motherland in bondage and to hold England to the ridicule of the world opinion.
+They distributed copies of it to all nations and utilised the occasion to spread their propaganda, to relate the endiess story of the wrongs aud display the fetters that held their Motherland in bondage and to hold England to rhe ridicule of the world opinion.

 All this news reached Savarkar who, even in the prison and even when under the strictest possible watch and ward, never failed to attract following and friends even amongst the officers themselves, Indians as well as Europeans, and managed to keep abreast with the world news.
-He felt delighted.
-Never mind, he thought, if I be not returned to France, I courted he sufferings and death and I will face them.
-But I have the satisfaction of having shaken them so mightily and taxed all their ingenuity so severely as to render the story of my arrest worthy of the President of Abhinava Bharat, quite in keeping with the patriotic and romantic transaction of the Italian or the Russian Revolutionists.
+He felt delighed.
+Never mind, he thought, if I be not returned to France, I courted sufferings and death and I will face them.
+But I have the satisfaction of having shaken them so mightily and taxed all their ingenuity so severely as to render the story of my arrest worthy of the President of Abhinava Bharat, quite in keeping with the patriotic and romantic tradition of the Italian or the Russian Revolutionists.